REvolveR: Continuous Evolutionary Models for Robot-to-robot Policy Transfer

 \chck{{\ding{51}}} \chx{{\ding{55}}}

 \paragraph{Results and Analysis}

 In sparse reward case, all baselines never receive positive reward for improving itself and are ineffective in solving the tasks.
-This is because due to dynamics mismatch, source expert policy cannot generate a successful trajectory on the target robot, e.g. cannot pickup the ball or hammer.
+This is because due to dynamics mismatch, source expert policy cannot find a single successful trajectory on the target robot, e.g. cannot pickup the ball or hammer.
 At the same time, the exploration in the high-dimension is too hard.
 As a comparison, when transferring the policy through continuously evolving intermediate robots with REvolveR, the intermediate robots maintain sufficient success rate to ensure sample efficiency and successfully transfer the policy.

 We show the detailed results of comparison in Table \ref{tab:dapg:result}.
-As the results show, when trained with sparse reward, our REvolveR also outperforms baselines trained with dense reward in terms of total number of iterations.
-This again highlights the advantage of our method in terms of improving sampling rate and performance in policy transfer.
+As the results show, when trained with sparse reward, our REvolveR even outperforms baselines trained with dense reward in terms of total number of iterations.
+This again highlights the advantage of our method in terms of improving sample efficiency and performance in policy transfer.